 Gelling, Donald (James) (b.
 July 5, 1938, Santon, Isle of Man), chief minister of the Isle of Man (1996-2001, 2004-06).

 Gemayel, (Sheikh) Pierre (Amin), Arabic Butrus Amin al-Jumayyil (b.
 Nov.
 6, 1905, Bikfaya, Lebanon - d.
 Aug.
 29, 1984, Bikfaya), Lebanese politician.
 He was born into a Christian family already powerful in the region immediately north of Beirut.
 He went to the Berlin Olympic Games in 1936 as captain of the Lebanese football (soccer) team.
 He was so impressed by the spirit and discipline of Nazi youth groups that on his return to Lebanon he helped found the right-wing authoritarian youth movement called the Phalange.
 He became the leader of the Phalange Party in 1937, retaining that position until 1980.
 This party became the political arm of the largest Christian community in Lebanon, the Maronites.
-He joined the forces of Fuad Chehab against those of Camille Chamoun when a rebellion broke out in 1958, led by former prime minister Saeb Salam.
-Gemayel was first elected to the Lebanese Parliament in 1960.
-He was minister of public health (1958-60, 1961, 1968-69, 1984), public works, education, and agriculture (1958-60), and finance (1960-61, 1968, 1969).
+He joined the forces of Fouad Chehab against those of Camille Chamoun when a rebellion broke out in 1958, led by former prime minister Saeb Salam.
+Gemayel was first elected to the Lebanese parliament in 1960.
+He was minister of public health (1958-60, 1961, 1968-69, 1984), public works, education, and agriculture (1958-60), finance (1960-61, 1968, 1969), interior (1966, 1968-69), tourism (1968-69), and posts and communications (1968-69, 1984).
 He ran unsuccessfully for the presidency (which was traditionally held by a Christian) in 1964 and 1970.
 It was the Phalangist militia that started the 1975 civil war with a massacre of Palestinians.
 He was instrumental in creating a large, militarily secure Christian enclave north of Beirut and became Lebanon's preeminent Christian political chieftain.

 Gemayel, Pierre (Amin), Arabic Butrus Amin al-Jumayyil (b.
 Sept.
 24, 1972, Bikfaya, Lebanon - d. [assassinated] Nov.
 21, 2006, Beirut, Lebanon), industry minister of Lebanon (2005-06); son of Amin Gemayel.